euneirophrenia/CVProjectWork/README.md

 OpenCV 3.x.x, C++ at least standard 14, CMake 3.8.x, but should work on older versions too.

 ## Deplyment
-it is a CMake project (no Visual Studio project *yet*).
+it is a CMake project.
 Just build it with cmake and then compile with make.
 Please, have care that the executable produced is placed in the same folder as the `settings.json` and the folder `models`.

+> For a tentative Visual Studio project, please refer to [this branch](https://github.com/euneirophrenia/CVProjectWork/tree/visual-studio-support)

 ## Running
 it is designed as a CL (command line) utility.